Tierion/boltbox/simnet/README.md

 ```

 6. `GET http://localhost:8000/api/protected/currentprice.json` will return a `200` status and a different message.
-   Keep trying the request, and after 30 seconds you will get an expiration notice and `402` error.
+   Keep trying the request, and after 30 seconds the request will no longer work.

 ## Troubleshooting Boltbox Simnet